 Second, one of the best print resources for antique toy collectors and dealers that we've found is Antique Toy World magazine.
 The largely four-color magazine has been produced since 1971.
 The periodical's mission has always been to "bring together toy aficionados from around the world" with monthly issues that offer "knowledge, history and pictorial splendor" about antique toys, dolls and collectibles.
 Without commenting on the "splendor," we can say that ATW regularly features stories on the Miami Antique Toy Show.
 Recent issues have contained articles on last year's show, Fawcett's Toy Museum (see above), the Boston Toy Show (see below) and others.
-The Toy Show producers are even now preparing an articlefor ATW about the Fisher Body Craftsman's Guild model car competition.
 Go to the ATW web site, and follow the links to contact publisher Dale Kelley directly, to subscribe to the magazine or to obtain a back issue (July or otherwise) or two.
 Dale was one of the original producers of the long-running Chicago (Kane County IL) antique toy shows.
-He's out of that business now, and is devoting his energies to ATW full-time, but the Chicago shows are still produced twice-yearly, usually in April and October.
+He's out of that business now, and is devoting his energies to ATW full-time, but the Chicago shows are still producedtwice-yearly, usually in April and October.
 Visit their website for more information.

 Third, there's a new internet source, 'Toy Shows of America,' to help you keep tabs on antique toy shows nationwide.
 Visit the Toy Shows of America website to view a directoy of toy shows around the country, including the featured Miami Antique Toy Show.
 Their goal is to become "the premier source for toy show information," and we don't see anything wrong with that!
 Of course, feel free to contactthem with info about other toy shows you're aware of, that might not be in their database yet.

 And as far as links to other really good toy shows are concerned, do visit the Boston Toy Show's site for information regarding their twice-yearly shows.
 The shows have been landmark events in the New England area for several decades, and now, under the brand-new leadership of Michael Melito and Wes Pettingil, they are following through with their promise to keep toy collecting not only alive and well, but vitally so, in the Northeastern US - just as we at the Miami Antique Toy Show have been doing for 'Southeasterners' for thirty-four years!
-The next Boston show is on April 6th, and then there'll be one in Decemberl, too.
+Also held in April, the next Boston show is in December.